 - When the Contract and Self-certification form have been received, the Office will notify the student’s attending institution that the student has been awarded.

-Each semester your NELP/DNP award is calculated based on your enrollment status at the time of registration.
+Each semester, your NELP award is calculated based on your enrollment status at the time of registration.
 If your award is paid based on full-time status and you drop below full-time during the semester, then your award for the following semester will be prorated.

 Current legislation requires “…the board shall create a renewal application for each student who received the award for one or more terms during the immediately preceding academic year.”
-At a minimum, a student must file an on-line application no later than the close of business on the deadline date of March 31st:
+At a minimum, a student must file the following renewal document no later than the close of business on the deadline date: online application.

-If your semester/trimester gpa is less than 3.0 at the end of a semester/trimester, you will lose the NELP for the next semester/trimester of enrollment during a normal academic year.
-In order to regain eligibility your semester/trimester gpa must meet the minimum 3.0gpa requirement.
+If your cumulative GPA is less than 3.0 at the end of a semester/trimester, you will lose the NELP award for the next semester/trimester of enrollment during a normal academic year.
+In order to regain eligibility, your cumulative GPA must meet the minimum 3.0 GPA requirement.

 - As a recipient of NELP, I have a contractual obligation to work as a nurse in Mississippi after graduation.
 What if I am unable to find a job immediately after graduation?

 All recipients are eligible for a one-year (12-month) grace period while seeking employment.
 After one year, recipients must submit documentation of proper employment or start making payments to repay the loan.